-WHY GO: The Hudson River Valley is an impressively rich agricultural region, known for individually owned small farms that supply high profile restaurants in New York City and the Northeast with outstanding meats and produce.
-But it’s also home to the country’s first Military Academy, WestPoint, a phenomenal outdoor sculpture park, Storm King, and the very popular Bear Mountain State Park, all of which the Mavens profiled in THIS “Patriotic Getaway.”
+But the Hudson Valley is also home to the country’s first Military Academy, West Point, a phenomenal outdoor sculpture park, Storm King, and the very popular Bear Mountain State Park, all of which the Mavens profiled in THIS “Patriotic Getaway.”

 Things to Do In Hudson River Valley

 A 45-minute tour of this winery is a “must-do,” as is sipping the award winning dry and sweet Rieslings that have put Brotherhood on the map.
 After a fire nearly destroyed the place in 1999, Brotherhood was rebuilt.
 Now, the tasting room and tours are better than ever, drawing over 100,000 visitors a year.